 - The number of employees you have on staff

-These are just a few of the factors an insurance agent will look at when assessing your needs for Illinois business insurance.
+These are just a few of the factors an insurance agent will look at when assessing the cost of business insurance for your small or medium-sized business in Illinois.

 Get a Free Quote for Illinois Small Business Insurance